-He has just finished a book, written with a Stanford undergradaute as his co-author, about how and why young people should be involved in public service.
+He has recently finished a book, written with a Stanford undergraduate as his co-author, about how and why young people should be involved in public service.
 His current research is focused on enhancing learning. particularly through new uses of technology. .

 Access and Equity

 He is a graduate of Harvard College and Harvard Law School and holds five honorary degrees.

 Time at Stanford

 He was formerly a law professor and dean of Stanford Law School and returned to Stanford in 2009 as a Visiting Professor of Education.

 He has previously served as president of Indiana University, provost of the University of Pennsylvania, and dean of Stanford Law School.
 He was also the first president of the Legal Services Corporation in Washington, DC, and the first director of the International Development Cooperation Agency, reporting to President Carter.
 After his tenure at Indiana University, he was a Distinguished University Scholar at California State University and taught regularly at San Francisco State University.
 From 2000 to 2010 he was a Senior Scholar at the Carnegie Foundation for the Advancement of Teaching.
 He is a trustee of Mills College, and has been a trustee of the University of Pennsylvania and Bennett College.
 He has been awarded five honorary degrees.
 He is a member of the American Academy of Arts & Sciences.

 Teaching and Learning in Higher Education